breiting/codecad/README.md

 # CodeCAD — Parametric CAD in Code

 **CodeCAD** is a lightweight, code-first parametric CAD tool.
-You write **Lua scripts**, CodeCAD builds **solids** using the robust [OpenCascade](https://www.opencascade.com/) kernel — with live preview, reusable parts, and a workflow that feels as natural as editing code in your favorite editor.
+You write **Lua scripts**, CodeCAD builds **solids** using the robust [OpenCascade](https://www.opencascade.com/) kernel (OCCT) — with live preview, reusable parts, and a workflow that feels as natural as editing code in your favorite editor.

 [![CodeCAD Demo](https://img.youtube.com/vi/xyIz4Y3gc14/hqdefault.jpg)](https://www.youtube.com/watch?v=xyIz4Y3gc14)